 We stopped at the Golden Gate Bridge overlook and admired Goldie.
 From here, you can walk down to Fort Point (seen here just below the bridge) or follow the path along Crissy Field.
 On cold days we like to stop at The Warming Hut for coffee or hot chocolate!

 The trail marker to Marshall Beach.
 We didn’t go there this time – the kids vetoed that idea – I should have suggested it on our way out when the kids had more energy and not on the way back!
-If you do want to go, be sure to check the tides as there is not much beach at high tide!
+If you do want to go, be sure to check the tide chart as there is not much beach at high tide, but at low tide, you can walk for a while!

 Baker Beach & Sea Cliff